What Do All Those Letters Behind Their Names Actually Mean?

 MSW – Masters of Social Work

-Med – Masters of Education
+MEd – Masters of Education

-Ma – Master of Arts – there is often more language that delineates what kind of Master of Arts, Counselling Psychology is a common one in the counselling field.
+MA – Master of Arts – there is often more language that delineates what kind of Master of Arts, Counselling Psychology is a common one in the counselling field.

 Some therapists continue on to a Phd